Falls Road, Belfast: Politics

-In the 1929 Northern Ireland general election, the Belfast, Falls constituency was won by the Nationalist Richard Byrne after a bitter contest with William McMullen, a supporter of Connolly.
-In the 1945 election, Harry Diamond won the seat standing for the Socialist Republican Party.
-He held the seat until 1969 when he was defeated by Paddy Devlin standing for the Northern Ireland Labour Party.
+In the 1929 Northern Ireland general election, the Belfast Falls constituency was won by the Nationalist Richard Byrne after a bitter contest with William McMullen, a supporter of Connolly.
+In the 1945 election, Harry Diamond won the seat, standing for the Socialist Republican Party.
+He held the seat until 1969, when he was defeated by Paddy Devlin, standing for the Northern Ireland Labour Party.
 Devlin, who had once been a member, alongside Diamond, of the Belfast branch of the Irish Labour Party, became a founding member of the Social Democratic and Labour Party in 1970 and remained a member until Parliament was prorogued in 1972.

-It was replaced by the power-sharing Northern Ireland Assembly in 1973 which only met for one year.
+It was replaced by the power-sharing Northern Ireland Assembly in 1973, which only met for one year.
 After the Good Friday Agreement in 1998, a new Northern Ireland Assembly was established.

-In the 2022 Northern Ireland Assembly election, a total of four Sinn Féin and one People Before Profit representatives were elected in the Belfast West (Assembly constituency).
+In the 2022 Northern Ireland Assembly election, a total of four Sinn Féin and one People Before Profit representatives were elected in the Belfast West constituency.

-In elections for Belfast City Council, three of the seven wards (Falls Park, Ballymurphy, and Beechmount) within the Black Mountain (District Electoral Area) cover the Middle and Upper Falls area, while two of the six wards (Clonard and Falls) within the Court (District Electoral Area) cover the Lower Falls area.
-In the 2023 district election, six Sinn Féin and one SDLP councillors were elected for the Black Mountain (District Electoral Area) while two Sinn Féin, three DUP and one TUV councillors were elected for the Court (District Electoral Area).
+In elections for Belfast City Council, three of the seven wards (Falls Park, Ballymurphy, and Beechmount) within the Black Mountain Electoral Area cover the Middle and Upper Falls area, while two of the six wards (Clonard and Falls) within the Court Electoral Area cover the Lower Falls area.
+In the 2023 district election, six Sinn Féin and one SDLP councillors were elected for the Black Mountain Electoral Area, while two Sinn Féin, three DUP and one TUV councillor was elected for the Court Electoral Area.